 Erica began her career as a litigator in immigration law, working with Northwest Immigrant Rights Project (NWIRP) to help detained clients at the Northwest Detention Center in Tacoma with applications for T-Visas (for survivors of human trafficking), U-Visas (for survivors of other crimes), and cancelation of removal actions for Lawful Permanent Residents (LPRs).
 Erica then moved into family law, representing clients dealing with domestic violence issues and complicated divisions of assets.

 Erica paused her direct representation of clients to accept a clerkship with the Anchorage State District Court, where she supported several different judges in researching issues and drafting orders.
 While in Anchorage, Erica also ran the Small Claims Mediation Program, successfully mediating many cases personally, and organizing and training other mediators.

 After Anchorage, Erica moved to Fairbanks – land of Moose and Northern Lights – to clerk for a superior court judge.
 She survived the winter, acquired a set of cross-country skis, and supported her judge by researching and drafting orders for cases ranging from domestic relations issues to complex civil litigation claims.
 Erica’s clerkship experiences provided her with valuable behind-the bench insight into how judges make their decisions.

 Erica speaks conversational French, Spanish, and Mandarin, and has communicated with clients in all three languages.

-Erica lives in Tacoma with her fiancée Annie, and a very affectionate cat.
-In her spare time, she enjoys knitting, science-fiction, exploring the great outdoors, and social dancing.
+Erica lives in Tacoma with her wife Annie, two cats and a giant furball who thinks he's a lapdog.
+In her spare time, she enjoys gardening, knitting, science-fiction, exploring the great outdoors, and social dancing.